```html ```

 Best Seattle, WA Restaurants to try:

 Our team has visited each restaurant and compared with local insights, standout dishes, and top reviews.
-Seattle is a vibrant, multicultural city, and our team has crafted this food guide to reflect the flavors and experiences that make it special.
+Seattle is a vibrant, multicultural city, and our team has crafted this food guide from various trips over the last 3 years to reflect the flavors and experiences that make Seattle’s food scene special.

 best seattle restaurant guide space needle skyline